 The confluence of the COVID-19 pandemic and the national shortage of personal protective equipment (“PPE”) has resulted in many companies importing and selling PPE, especially facemasks and respirators.
 Indeed, companies not ordinarily in the health care market, but with foreign supply chain contacts, have entered that space to fill the urgent need for health care supplies.
 The federal and state governments have responded by stepping in to control the flow of material and prevent price gouging.
 This extraordinary health crisis, and the government’s rapid response to private-sector involvement, has left companies in uncharted and uncertain waters.
-O’Toole Scrivo has been at the forefront of this rapidly evolving landscape, providing guidance to companies engaged in the sale of PPE and representing companies before various government agencies.
+O’Toole Scrivo, LLC has been at the forefront of this rapidly evolving landscape, providing guidance to companies engaged in the sale of PPE and representing companies before various government agencies.

 On March 18, 2020, pursuant to the Defense Production Act of 1950 (“DPA”), President Trump signed Executive Order 13909, which authorizes the federal government to prioritize and allocate health care materials, services, and facilities.
 The government primarily relies on two types of orders to achieve that objective: (1) priority rated orders; and (2) allocations orders.

 A rated order for supplies or services requires prioritizing and fulfilling the rated order over all other orders placed by the federal government, a state or local government, or a commercial entity.
 An allocation order controls distribution of supplies or services to promote national defense and comes in three forms:

 - Set-aside: an official action that requires a person to reserve materials, services, of facilities capacity in anticipation of the receipt of rated orders.

 - Directive: an official action that requires a person to take or refrain from taking certain actions in accordance with its provisions.

 - Allotment: an official action that specifies the maximum quantity of a material, service, or facility authorized for a specific use.